SarahFrench/SarahFrench.github.io/README.md

 -Used this guide to start using SASS:
   -https://medium.com/@ricardozea/sass-for-beginners-the-friendliest-guide-about-how-to-install-use-sass-on-windows-22ff4a32c1f7
   - `$ sass --watch assets/scss:assets/css` used to watch assets/scss folder and compile stuff into assets/css folder

+TODO:

+- Update SCSS for timeline to be different on mobile - timeline on left and all callouts on the right